Flow Input & Form

 ],

-datasetIdfor model training.promptin image generation.
+datasetIdfor model training andpromptfor image generation.

 When a user visits a public Flow page:

-- The root of the input schema MUST be of type
+- The root of the input schema must be of type

-Best Practices
+Best practices

-{ type: "object", properties: { myField: {...} } }. - Descriptive: Provide title, description, placeholder for user-friendly prompts.
+input: { type: "object", properties: { myField: {...} } }. - Be descriptive — provide